What is Cyberstalking

 Michael Nuccitelli, Psy.D.

-Cyberstalking: Cyberstalking is defined as the use of Information and Communications Technology (ICT) to stalk, control, manipulate or habitually threaten a child, adult, business or group.
+Cyberstalking: Cyberstalking is defined as the use of Information and Communications Technology (ICT) to stalk, frighten, control, manipulate or habitually threaten a child, adult, business or group.
 Cyberstalking is both a tactic used by an ICT assailant and typology of pathological ICT user.
 Cyberstalking tactics include false accusations, threats of harm, habitual monitoring, surveillance, implied threats, identity theft, damage to property and gathering information to manipulate and control their target.

 To meet the criteria of cyberstalking, the information and tactics used must involve a credible or implied physical and psychological threat to the target.
 An example of physical threat involves bodily harm to the target or their loved ones using ICT.
 Examples of psychological threats involve using disparagement, humiliation, dis-information dissemination and environmental damage to the target’s reputation, credibility or financial status if the target does not acquiesce to the cyber stalker’s demands.
 Cyberstalking is one category of iPredator that will continue to grow with the expansion of Information and Communications Technology.
 Not involving a direct or indirect threat of physical harm is cyber harassment.
 The definition is as follows: